riceissa/issarice.com/wiki/donation-history.md

 I decided to take up Vipul's offer this year, using both last year's and this year's amount (so a total of $1,000).
 I chose the following allocation:

-- $500 to Machine Intelligence Research Institute.
+- $500 to Machine Intelligence Research Institute (with an additional $500 from REG's Double Up Drive).
 This was mostly intended as a [retrospective donation](https://causeprioritization.org/Analogs_in_the_non-profit_world_of_for-profit_ideas), as thanks for producing useful content and ideas, and for doing work that I